 The action-adventure series, which doesn’t have a name at this point, comes from Burn Notice writer Matt Nix.
 We can reportedly expect the plot to focus on a family that goes into hiding when the ordinary parents realize their children have unusual abilities.
 They will find their way into a network of mutants as they try to elude the threat posed by the government.

 The project is one Fox is openly excited about, and it will be the first co-production of 20th Century Fox Television and Marvel Television.
-“Developing a Marvel property has been a top priority for the network — and we are so pleased with how Matt Nix has led us into this thrilling universe,” said David Madden, president of entertainment at Fox Broadcasting Company, according to Variety.
+“Developing a Marvel property has been a top priority for the network — and we are so pleased with how Matt Nix has led us into this thrilling universe,” said David Madden, president of entertainment at Fox Broadcasting Company, according to Variety in July.

 The project looks promising for Fox and will place the network among rivals like ABC, Netflix, and Freeform, which have all brought Marvel characters to the small screen.

 Updated 1/25/17 by Stephanie Topacio Long: This post has been updated with details about the pilot.

 - The best movies on Disney+ right now